oliverangelil/oliverangelil.github.io/_posts/2017-08-23-JekyllGitHub.md

   gtag('config', 'UA-xxxxxxxx-x');
 </script>
 ```
 Next, save the file and open your `head.html` file, which should be in the same directory.
-Paste the following code just before the `</head>` tag: {% include analytics.html %}.
+Paste the following code just before the `</head>` tag: .
 You're all set and should now be able to view the visitor traffic on your website via Google Analytics.